 downtown Pittsburgh.
 The Allegheny River and Roberto Clemente (6th Street)

 Bridge also provide prominent landmarks in the ballpark vista.

-The new ballpark caters to baseball fans by offering an intimate, cozy
+PNC Park caters to Pirates baseball fans by offering an intimate, cozy

 atmosphere, unobstructed sight lines, and real grass.